yukaiw23/pointnet/README.md

 3. Download https://shapenet.cs.stanford.edu/media/shapenetcore_partanno_segmentation_benchmark_v0_normal.zip 'shapenet'.
 4. Save under the folder 'data'

+14/02/2023

+Cloud point has been partially cut in half.
+PLease use the new data folder : "modelnet40_normal_halfsemi" in trainning and testing.

 # Training
 After downloading the dataset, directing the terminal to the working path, then activating the Pytorch environment.